Jerónimo Treviño: Family

 Doña Elena Barragán died in Parras, Coahuila on June 19, 1875.

-Five years later, Treviño contracted a second marriage with Roberta Augusta Ord, daughter of Edward Ord on July 20, 1880, with whom she gave birth to a son named Jerónimo after his father and was sponsored by General Díaz in a visit to Monterrey in 1883.
+Five years later, Treviño contracted a second marriage with Roberta Augusta Ord, daughter of Edward Ord, on July 20, 1880.
+She gave birth to their son named Jerónimo, after his father, and who was sponsored by General Díaz in a visit to Monterrey in 1883.
 Mrs. Ord died on February 10, 1884, while her husband was traveling through Europe, leaving Treviño a widower for the second time.

 Treviño later married María Guadalupe Zambrano while on a visit to Monterrey on April 13, 1885, but would have no children with her.

 Mexican Revolution

 Fall of the Porfiriato

 In the year of 1909, and before the advent of the 1910 Mexican general election, Díaz, who was suspicious of the popularity that Bernardo Reyes had achieved in recent months, decided to remove him from the government and appointing Treviño, then 73 years old, as Chief of the III Military Zone based in Monterrey as Treviño was an old political rival of Reyes.
 Although he accepted the appointment "half-heartedly and almost indifferently," Treviño seized the opportunity to shatter Reyes' power through control of the army.

 However, this appointment became a double-edged sword for Díaz, since, by returning military authority to Treviño for the simple purpose of making Reyes renounce his interest in the vice presidency, it would also mean a mortal blow to his regime which very soon would end up leading to the armed movement led by Francisco I. Madero, General Treviño's cousin-in-law and would go on to become one of the biggest figures behind the newly formed Maderista movement.

 To erode the power of Reyes in the entity, Treviño replaced all the Reyist officers with people he absolutely trusted.
 A short time later, he went to Mexico City to hold an interview with President Díaz.
 On his way back to Monterrey, Treviño passed through Saltillo to meet the governor of Coahuila, Miguel Cárdenas de los Santos, whom Treviño forced to sign his resignation as governor.

 An editor for the newspaper El Noticiero by the name of Juan Luis Cantú assured that, at the end of 1910, Treviño and Madero were in constant communication and made a pact of non-violence in the State, by the followers of the latter.
 However, despite this, armed groups emerged belatedly in May 1911 that carried out a series of incursions through the municipal seats in the Porfiriato.
 In 1911, Treviño handed over the leadership of the Zone to General José María Mier, a former subordinate of his and who was appointed governor of Nuevo León after Reyes' resignation 2 years earlier.